-Where an allegation or incident requires investigation, this is conducted following the CHS Alliance Sexual Exploitation, Abuse and Harassment Investigation Guide.
+Where an allegation or incident which relates to a CBM UK staff member or associate requires investigation, this is conducted following the CHS Alliance Sexual Exploitation, Abuse and Harassment Investigation Guide.
 Investigations are overseen by an incident management group convened by the CBM UK Leadership Team.
 External consultancy expertise is brought in where needed, particularly in complex and/or serious cases.

-We assess the needs of the complainant, the victim/survivor (if different), witnesses, the subject of complaint, other staff of the affected office, and the investigators.
-Specific provision is made where necessary for those who otherwise face barriers to their full participation in the investigation; for example, through provision of sign language interpreters in interviews.
+We assess the needs of the complainant, the victim/survivor (if different), witnesses, the subject of complaint, other staff, and the investigators.
+Specific provision is made where necessary for those who otherwise face barriers to their full participation in the investigation, for example, through provision of sign language interpreters in interviews.

-We are committed to reporting alleged incidents of abuse or exploitation that involve a criminal aspect to the correct local law enforcement agency, where it is safe to do so and, where possible, is in accordance with the wishes of the victim/survivor.
+We are committed to reporting alleged incidents of abuse or exploitation that involve a criminal aspect to the appropriate law enforcement agency, where it is safe to do so and, where possible, is in accordance with the wishes of the victim/survivor.